Revised December 2012

 The Good News

-- Likewise, five-year trends showed significant decreases in alcohol use among nearly all grades and across all prevalence periods.
-For example, binge use of alcohol (defined as 5 or more drinks in a row in the last two weeks) declined from 8.7% to 6.4% among 8th graders, 19.9% to 14.7% among 10th graders and 25.4% to 21.6% among high school seniors from 2006 to 2011.
-From 2010 to 2011, decreases were observed in lifetime, past year, daily, and binge use of alcohol among 10th graders; lifetime and past year use among 8th graders; and daily use among 12th graders.
+- Likewise, five-year trends showed significant decreases in alcohol use among all grades and across nearly all prevalence periods.
+For example, from 2007 to 2012, current use of alcohol declined from 15.9% to 11.0% among 8th graders, from 33.4% to 27.6% among 10th graders and from 44.4% to 41.5% among high school seniors.
+From 2011 to 2012, decreases were observed in lifetime, past year, current and binge use of alcohol among 8th graders.

 Areas of Concern

-- This year's survey captured the use of synthetic marijuana, also known as K2 or "Spice", among high school seniors for the first time.
-Almost 1 in 9, or 11.4%, of high school seniors reported using Spice in the past year.
+- This year’s survey captured the use of synthetic marijuana, also known as K2 or “Spice”, among 8th and 10th graders for the first time.
+Past year use was reported by 4.4% of 8th graders and by 8.8% of 10th graders.
+About 1 in 9, or 11.3% of high school seniors reported use of synthetic marijuana–unchanged from 2011.
+Also new in the survey this year was the past year use of bath salts reported by 0.8% of 8th graders, 0.6% of 10th graders, and 1.3% of 12th graders.